Modern concrete building with large overhangs, surrounded by trees and green space, under a clear blue sky.

 The ‘Lyric’

-Other major attractions include the award winning and distinguished Ulster Museum (above).
+Other major attractions include the award winning and distinguished Ulster Museum (top).
 Situated within the grounds of the Botanic Gardens, the museum is home to treasures past and present.
-The mummy of Takabuti and various meteorites dating back 4,567 million years are popular artefacts.
 The Ulster Museum is a must-see destination.

 Glass greenhouse with a curved roof and domed top in a well-maintained garden with colorful flower beds and lush green grass, under a partly cloudy sky.

-A walk around Botanic Gardens will take you to the Tropical Ravine, where some of the plants are over 200 years old.
-The Palm House (above) is one of the finest examples of curvilinear iron and glass construction and signifies the scientific and architectural achievements of Victorian Belfast.
+The Palm House is one of the finest examples of curvilinear iron and glass construction and signifies the scientific and architectural achievements of Victorian Belfast.
 The Palm House was designed by Charles Lanyon and Richard Turner who later constructed the Great palm House at Kew Gardens in 1844.

 Situated next to the Museum is the Friar's Bush Graveyard.
 It is the oldest Christian burial site in the city of Belfast and contains the mass graves of hundreds of people who lost their lives during the cholera epidemic of the 1830s and the famine of the 1840s.